grmble/grmble.github.io/content/md/posts/2022-10-28-learn-you-a-keeframe-part-3.md

 Anyway, the parser is used for validating these repsets.
 Lots of suggestions will be initially invalid because they say something like "80x3x2+".
-This is bad UX but I don't want to spend too much time on UI  - it is possible that I will switch this over to React Native.
+This is bad UX but I don't want to spend time on UI  - we are aiming for PWA, but React Native remains a backup plan.

 I did spend time on making the controlled input field behave correctly.
 I did not want to put these into `app-db` because a) apparently this can lead to strange behaviour with fast typing and b) `app-db` is complicated enough already.

-So I tried using local state, and I am now convinced that it is not possible to make this work with only one atom.
+I tried using local state, and I am now convinced that it is not possible to make this work with only one atom.
 With one atom either your on-change wins which will break updates from subscriptions, or the subscriptions win which means your text field will not change.